All About the CAMINO EXPERIENCE

 WHERE DO WE SLEEP?

-In general, you have several choices for where to sleep on the Camino, and your choices mostly will depend on your budget and the kind of experience you want to have.
+In general, you have many choices for where to sleep on the Camino, and your choices mostly will depend on your budget and the kind of experience you want to have.

 Walking pilgrims have full access to the 450+ pilgrim hostels, or albergues, all along the Camino Francés.
 Albergues offer shared accommodations, usually in mixed-gender dorm rooms.
 Dorm rooms come in all sizes, the smallest being two-person cubicles and the largest with more than 100 beds under a single ceiling.
 Most fall somewhere in between, in the eight to twenty-bed range.
 Many albergues now have private rooms as well, which couples, friends, and small groups can share.